This article originally appeared on VICE US

-There were other, deeper reasons that drove me to write these reviews, besides depression and a desire to entertain strangers: I wanted to know what lay beneath the colorful, alluring, warped cardboard packages with pretty pictures of four-color food.
+There were other, deeper reasons that drove me to write these reviews, besides depression and a desire to entertain strangers: I wanted to know what lay beneath the colourful, alluring, warped cardboard packages with pretty pictures of four-colour food.
 I wanted to dredge up the truth from behind the freezer door.

 The response to the reviews was immediate and universally positive.
 Distant relatives and old acquaintances were suddenly congratulating me, voicing their approval of my reviews.
 Styrofoam boxes full of dry ice and food items started arriving with regularity.

 My freezer couldn't handle the volume of boxes, so I bought a second freezer to help contain my frosty bounty.
 I got book offers, talk show appearances, and DMs from disgustingly forward fans.
 I'd used my sadness to springboard me into celebrity.

 Where do I go from here?
 I thought.
 The answer saddened me.
 I can go nowhere from here, so this will be my final frozen food column for VICE.

 To celebrate my retirement from the frozen food world, the kind and beautiful people from Amy's Kitchen – makers of the best frozen cuisine the world has ever known – came to the VICE office in Brooklyn to throw me a party.
 I wore a suit that I found in the Salvation Army dumpster in order to show up "as my best self."